-Between 1980 and 2005, more than 7 000 natural disasters worldwide took the lives of over 2 million people and produced economic losses estimated at over 1.2 trillion US dollars.
-Ninety per cent of these natural disasters, 72% of casualties and 75% of economic losses were caused by weather-, climate- and water-related hazards, such as droughts, floods, severe storms and tropical cyclones.
-At present, radio-based applications such as remote sensors provide the main source of information about the Earth’s atmosphere and surface.
+Between 1970 and 2015, more than 12 000 natural disasters worldwide took the lives of over 3.5 million people and produced economic losses estimated at over US$ 2.7 trillion.
+Ninety per cent of these natural disasters, more than 60% of casualties and 70% of economic losses were caused by weather-, climate- and water-related hazards, such as droughts, floods, severe storms and tropical cyclones as well as by health epidemics and insect infestations directly linked to meteorological and hydrological conditions.
+These extreme events are intensifying with climate change, the “defining challenge of our time”, and will continue to do so if it is left unaddressed.
+There is indeed overwhelming scientific evidence, that climate change will threaten economic growth, long term prosperity and social welfare of practically all countries, as well as the very survival of the most vulnerable populations.

+In understanding and addressing climate change and its impacts, observation and monitoring technologies and infrastructure play a critical role.
+At present, radio-based applications such as remote sensing instruments operating on-board satellites and on the earth surface (e.g. weather radars) provide the main source of information about the Earth’s atmosphere and surface.
 In turn, this information is used for climate, weather and water monitoring, prediction and warnings, natural disasters risk reduction, support of disaster-relief operations and for planning preventive measures for adapting to and mitigating the negative effects of climate change.

+Areas foreseen in this context include: continued observations and long-term monitoring of solar activity to improve our knowledge and understanding of the influence of the electromagnetic radiation from the sun on Earth's environment, including climate; continued observations to characterize changes in the atmosphere, oceans, land surface, and the cryosphere, and the use of such information for climate change modelling; and continued observations of the change in the ozone layer and its effects on the environment and human health.
+Land cover change assessment and understanding of its dynamics are recognized as essential requirements for sustainable management of natural resources, environmental protection, food security, climate change and humanitarian programmes.
+Terrestrial and satellite radiocommunication systems contribute to the monitoring of carbon emissions, the changing of ice in polar caps and glaciers, and temperature changes.

-For 135 years, there has been excellent collaboration and partnership between WMO and ITU.
-Whilst WMO focuses its efforts on meeting the needs for environmental information and the corresponding radio frequency spectrum resources, ITU, as international steward of the spectrum, allocates the necessary radio frequencies to allow the interference-free operation of radio-based applications and radiocommunication systems (terrestrial and space) used for climate monitoring and prediction, weather forecasting and disaster early warning and detection.
+For more than 140 years, starting with the International Telegraph Union and the International Meteorological Organization in the late 1800s, to respectively become the ITU and WMO in the 1950s, there has been fruitful collaboration and partnership between the global meteorological and telecommunication agencies.
+Whilst WMO focuses its efforts on meeting the needs for environmental information and the corresponding radio frequency spectrum for standardized weather, climate and hydrological applications, ITU, as international steward of the radio spectrum, allocates the necessary radio frequencies to allow the interference-free operation of radio-based applications and radiocommunication systems (terrestrial and space) used for climate monitoring and prediction, weather forecasting and disaster early warning and detection.

-Successive ITU World Radiocommunication Conferences have taken into account the needs of WMO to ensure the availability and protection of radio-frequency bands for observation tools such as radiosondes, weather and wind profiler radars and spaceborne infrared and microwave sounders.
+Successive ITU World Radiocommunication Conferences have taken into account the needs of WMO to ensure the availability and protection of radio-frequency bands for such atmospheric and other environmental observation tools as radiosondes, weather and wind profiler radars and spaceborne infrared and microwave sounders.

-Other information and communication technologies (ICT) not considered in this handbook, such as wired and satellite telecommunication links and computers, are also essential parts of the WMO Information System (WIS).
-Many ITU technical standards (ITU-R and ITU-T Recommendations) are being used for the development and operation of this system.

-This new version of the Handbook Use of Radio Spectrum for Meteorology: Weather, Water and Climate Monitoring and Prediction is further proof of the excellent cooperation between ITU and WMO.
-It has been developed jointly by experts of ITU-R Working Party 7C under the chairmanship of Mr. E. Marelli (ESA) of ITU-R Radiocommunication Study Group 7 (Science Services), and the Steering Group on Radio Frequency Coordination (SG-RFC) of the WMO Commission for Basis Systems (CBS), under the chairmanship of Mr. P. Tristant (Meteo France).
+This new version of the Handbook Use of Radio Spectrum for Meteorology: Weather, Water and Climate Monitoring and Prediction has been jointly developed by experts of ITU-R Working Party 7C under the chairmanship of Mr. M. Dreis (EUMETSAT) of ITU-R Radiocommunication Study Group 7 (Science Services), and the Steering Group on Radio Frequency Coordination (SG-RFC) of the WMO Commission for Basic Systems (CBS), under the chairmanship of Mr. Eric Allaix (France).